allentiak/clojure-for-the-brave-and-true--walkthrough/01-clojure-noob/README.md

 Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+~~Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.~~
+_(Not really.
+The EPL is simply the default license from the template used for this exercise.
+For the actual license, see the repository's root directory.)_